ivfreire/ivfreire/README.md

-### Hey there 👋
+### Hello world 🌎️

 <img src="atom.png" width="150px" align="right"/>

-I am Ícaro Freire, a Physics undergraduate student at the University of São Paulo in Brazil.
+I am [Ícaro Freire](https://www2.if.usp.br/~icarovf), a Physics undergraduate student at the University of São Paulo in Brazil.
 I like problem-solving puzzles and computing. ⚛️💻️

 <!--
 **ivfreire/ivfreire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.